Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > WorkCover Lawyers Gold Coast

 Splatt Lawyers Gold Coast explains your time frames during a free case review.
 Call 1800 700 125

 The first step in the personal injury claim process is promptly reporting the injury to your employer.
-This kick-starts workers’ compensation claim procedures and provides essential supporting documentation.
+This step kick-starts workers’ compensation claim procedures and provides essential supporting documentation.

 Under personal injury laws, you have the right to seek legal advice for WorkCover claims.

-The next step is to submit a Notice of Claim to WorkCover Queensland, which will investigate the case.
+The next step is to submit a Notice of Claim form to WorkCover Queensland, which will investigate the case.

 Office Hours: Monday to Friday 8:30 am to 5:00 pm